 The specific point in the case was overruled by a later change in the law that excluded the expiry of fixed term contracts from the collective consultation requirement, but it shows the difficulties that can arise with apparently simple definitions.

-If you would like assistance in relation to an employment matter, call Nicola Charvis at Kidd Rapinet on 01753 532541 for further information.
+If you would like assistance in relation to an employment matter, call Cyrus Medora at Kidd Rapinet on 01753 532541 for further information.